Family-wise error rate: Hochberg's step-up procedure

-Hochberg's procedure is more powerful than Holms'.
+Hochberg's procedure is more powerful than Holm's.
 Nevertheless, while Holm’s is a closed testing procedure (and thus, like Bonferroni, has no restriction on the joint distribution of the test statistics), Hochberg’s is based on the Simes test, so it holds only under non-negative dependence.
+The Simes test is derived under assumption of independent tests; it is conservative for tests that are positively dependent in a certain sense and is anti-conservative for certain cases of negative dependence.
+However, it has been suggested that a modified version of the Hochberg procedure remains valid under general negative dependence.

 Dunnett's correction

 Charles Dunnett (1955, 1966) described an alternative alpha error adjustment when k groups are compared to the same control group.
 Now known as Dunnett's test, this method is less conservative than the Bonferroni adjustment.

 Scheffé's method

 Resampling procedures

 The procedures of Bonferroni and Holm control the FWER under any dependence structure of the p-values (or equivalently the individual test statistics).
 Essentially, this is achieved by accommodating a `worst-case' dependence structure (which is close to independence for most practical purposes).
 But such an approach is conservative if dependence is actually positive.
 To give an extreme example, under perfect positive dependence, there is effectively only one test and thus, the FWER is uninflated.

 Accounting for the dependence structure of the p-values (or of the individual test statistics) produces more powerful procedures.
 This can be achieved by applying resampling methods, such as bootstrapping and permutations methods.
 The procedure of Westfall and Young (1993) requires a certain condition that does not always hold in practice (namely, subset pivotality).
 The procedures of Romano and Wolf (2005a,b) dispense with this condition and are thus more generally valid.